What is the crime of Gross Sexual Imposition in Ohio?

 If the alleged victim is under the age of 12, there is an alternate method of committing the offense that does not require the touching to be for the purpose of sexual gratification.
 See Revised Code Section 2907.05(B).

-If the alleged victim is under the age of 13, then the crime of Gross Sexual Imposition is a third degree felony.
+If the alleged victim is under the age of 13, then the crime of Gross Sexual Imposition is a third degree felony and the penalties can be severe.
 In most other cases it is a fourth degree felony.
 Prison is mandatory in some circumstances.

 If you, or any member of your family, has been charged with the offense of gross sexual imposition in Ohio, feel free to call our law firm in Columbus, Ohio for a free initial consultation.Related Posts